NVIDIA/NeMo/docs/source/nlp/nemo_megatron/gpt/gpt_training.rst

     python -m wikiextractor.WikiExtractor enwiki-latest-pages-articles.xml.bz2 --json
     find text -name 'wiki_*' -exec cat {} \; > train_data.jsonl

-Now, ``train_data.jsonl`` will contain our training data in the json line format.
-We are interested in the data under "text" field.
+Now, train_data.jsonl will contain our training data in JSON line format.
+We are particularly interested in the data within the "text" field.

-**Step 3: Train tokenizer**
+3. Train tokenizer.

-Below we will consider 2 options for training data tokenizers: Using pre-built HuggingFace BPE and training and using your own Google Sentencepiece tokenizer.
+Below, we will consider two options for training data tokenizers: using the pre-built Hugging Face BPE or training and using your own Google Sentencepiece tokenizer.

 Note that only the second option allows you to experiment with vocabulary size.

-*Option 1:* Using HuggingFace GPT2 tokenizer files.
+*Option 1:* Use Hugging Face GPT2 tokenizer files.

 With this option, we will download a pre-built vocabulary and merge the files for the BPE tokenizer.